 We have a flexible start to our sessions, this helps to foster a relaxed and friendly atmosphere for the children, parents and staff.
 It enables us to welcome everybody individually and gives your child the chance to settle into the session gradually.

-When your child is new to the Foundation Stage Unit, it would be a good idea if you could try to collect them a little bit earlier.
+When your child is new to the Early Years Unit, it would be a good idea if you could try to collect them a little bit earlier.
 Often younger children can become anxious if they are left until the end of the session.
-To safeguard the children in our care we ask you to complete the ‘signing in’ sheet everyday and to provide us with a list of adults you consent to collect your child from school.
+To safeguard the children in our care we ask you to complete the ‘signing in’ sheet daily and to provide us with a list of adults you consent to collect your child from school.
 The hours for the Nursery children are as follows:

 When your child moves into the Reception class they will attend school full time, from 8.50 am to 3.15 pm.